Sky Lebron

 Following my time in Jacksonville, I returned to UF and worked as the Morning Edition newscaster and a multimedia producer for their local NPR affiliate, WUFT-FM.
 I launched a few student-run podcasts, worked on long-form reporting, and even taught a couple of classes, while also being on-air every weekday morning.

-I grew up in Hollywood in Broward County, but have now lived across different cities in the state for more than seven years.
+I grew up in Hollywood in Broward County, but have now lived across different cities in the state for about 10 years now.
 Florida just can’t get rid of me.
 When I’m not reporting or hosting, you can catch me broadcasting college athletics for a few schools across the state.
-In my down time, you might find me on a basketball court, or hanging out at home with my two cats, Faye and Jet.
+In my down time, you might find me on a random basketball court airballing shots (I swear I made one as soon as you stopped looking), hanging with my friends, or my cat Faye.
+She just so happens to be the coolest cat the in the world.

 -